arangodb/arangojs/README.md

  * *absolutePath* (optional): whether the *path* is relative to the connection's base URL instead of the endpoint.
 Default: `false`.
  * *body* (optional): the request body.
  * *qs* (optional): the query string.
- * *headers* (optional): an object with additional HTTP headers to send with the request.
+ * *headers* (optional): an object containing additional HTTP headers to send with the request.
  * *method* (optional): HTTP method to use.
 Default: `"GET"`.

 If *opts.path* is missing, the request will be made to the base URL of the endpoint.